Key takeaways

 The OcuraLife Plasma Pen is built for this

-Nine intensity settings, precision tip, and a step-by-step manual included.
+Nine intensity settings, a precision tip, and a step-by-step manual included.
 A scab forms, falls away on its own, and the skin renews over two to three weeks.
+Backed by our 90-day money-back guarantee, so your first session is risk-free.

 See the OcuraLife Plasma Pen